Brazilian Navy: Revolt of the Lash

-World Wars and between wars (1917–1945)

 First World War (1917–1918)

 After the declaration of war on the Central Powers in October 1917 the Brazilian Navy participated in the war.
 On 21 December 1917 the British government requested that a Brazilian naval force of light cruisers be placed under Royal Navy control and a squadron comprising the cruisers Rio Grande do Sul and Bahia, the destroyers Paraíba, Rio Grande do Norte, Piauí, and Santa Catarina, and the support ship Belmonte and the ocean-going tugboat Laurindo Pitta was formed, designated the Divisão Naval em Operações de Guerra ("Naval Division in War Operations").
 The DNOG sailed on 31 July 1918 from Fernando de Noronha for Sierra Leone, arriving at Freetown on 9 August, and sailing onwards to its new base of operations, Dakar, on 23 August.
-On the night of 25 August the division believed it had been attacked by a U-boat when the auxiliary cruiser Belmonte sighted a torpedo track.
+On the night of 25 August, the division believed it had been attacked by a U-boat when the auxiliary cruiser Belmonte sighted a torpedo track.
 The purported submarine was depth-charged, fired on, and reportedly sunk by Rio Grande do Norte, but the sinking was never confirmed.

 The DNOG patrolled the Dakar–Cape Verde–Gibraltar triangle, which was suspected to be used by U-boats waiting on convoys, until 3 November 1918 when it sailed for Gibraltar to begin operations in the Mediterranean Sea, with the exception of Rio Grande do Sul, Rio Grande do Norte, and Belmonte.
 The Division arrived at Gibraltar on 10 November; while passing through the Straits of Gibraltar, they mistook three United States Navy subchasers for U-boats but no damage was caused.

+In 1922, at the request of the Brazilian government, the United States established a naval mission in Brazil to advise and improve the Brazilian Navy.
+The initial staff of 16 officers and 19 petty officers counseled the Brazilians on such topics as gunnery, naval aviation, destroyer operations, and supply and medicine.
+The agreement lapsed during the Brazilian Revolution of 1930, but was reestablished in 1932.